AdaptiveMotorControlLab/CellSeg3D/examples/README.md

 # Testing CellSeg3D on demo data

 Here is a very small volume (from [IDR project 853](https://idr.openmicroscopy.org/webclient/?show=project-853)) to test on.
+All credits to the original authors of the data.
 You can install, launch `napari`, activate the CellSeg3D plugin app, and drag & drop this volume into the canvas.
 Then, for example, run `inference` with one of our models.